 - A monetary prize of 5,000 Turkish Liras is given to the composer of the Best Original Music by LU Records.

 - Monetary awards are given to single films, and cannot be shared.

-b) Debut fiction films from Turkey featured in the festival’s International Competition, Human Rights Competition and Turkish Cinema sections are eligible for the Seyfi Teoman Best Debut Film Prize.
-The director of the film to win this award will be given 30.000 Turkish Liras through CMYLMZ Fikirsanat.
+b) Debut feature-length fiction films from Turkey featured in the festival’s International Competition, Human Rights Competition and Turkish Cinema sections are eligible for the Seyfi Teoman Best Debut Film Prize.
+The director of the winning film will be awarded with a monetary prize of 30,000 Turkish Liras by Tulip Card.

 c) The directors, producers, and distributors of the winning films agree to mention the prize they are awarded in press documents and promotional materials as well as during any further distribution of the winning film (on the credit titles.)